kiwiupover/finney-neill/README.md

 You will need an airtable workspace for this template.

-Then rename the `.envrc-example` file to `.envrc` then add the airtable credentials
+Then rename the `.envrc-example` file to `.envrc` then add the airtable and cloudianry credentials

 ```bash
 export AIRTABLE_API_TOKEN=key0Z1Z1Z1Z1Z1Z1Z